 - Now, extract the zip archive that you downloaded above on your desktop PC.

-- Download Samsung KIES and save it in your PC, after the download is done install the Galaxy Note drivers.
+- Download Samsung KIES and save it in your PC, after the download completes, install the Galaxy Note drivers.

 - Download and install Odin app in your PC.